lugobots/bananas/Readme.md

-# Lugo - The Dummies JS
+# Lugo - Bananas

-The Dummies JS is a Nodejs implementation of a player (bot) for [Lugo](https://lugobots.dev) game.
+Banan is a implementation of a player (bot) for [Lugo](https://lugobots.dev) game.

 This bot was made using the [Node Client Player](https://github.com/lugobots/lugo4node).

-Use this bot as a starting point to a new one.
+:bangbang: **DO NOT** :bangbang: use this bot as a starting point to a new one!

+If you are looking for a quick-start, use one of the template bots listed on the official website.

 ## Dependencies